ERFSEDS/common_modules/Gyroscope/README.txt

-The Gyroscope is more accurately described as an IMU, it allows for reading both rotation information as a Gyroscope however it also allows for reading however only values less that 24g which makes it not ideal for the requirements so a dedicated accelerometer is also used.
+The Gyroscope is more accurately described as an IMU, it allows for reading both rotational information as a Gyroscope however it also allows for reading accelleration values less that 24g which makes it not ideal for the requirements so a dedicated accelerometer is also used.

 The IMU also has a temperature sensor that can be used to monitor the temperature inside the rocket.